lapinek/platform-scripting/README.md

     7. Decide the outcome on whether or not the user can be found in the online resource, which represents some kind of "black list".

+        > The client IP could also be used in [Scripted a Policy Condition](https://backstage.forgerock.com/docs/am/6.5/authorization-guide/index.html#sec-scripted-policy-condition) as demonstrated for the default policy condition script included in AM installation.

     8. Proceed to the next node.

     Or, a JavaScript equivalent: